opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/index.md

 With remote-backed storage, when a write request lands on the primary shard, the request is indexed to Lucene on the primary shard only.
 The corresponding translog is then uploaded to remote store.
 OpenSearch does not send the write request to the replicas, but rather performs a primary term validation to confirm that the request originator shard is still the primary shard.
 Primary term validation ensures that the acting primary shard fails if it becomes isolated and is unaware of the cluster manager electing a new primary.

 After segments are created on the primary shard as part of the refresh, flush, and merge flow, the segments are uploaded to remote segment store and the replica shards source a copy from the same remote segment store.
-This frees up the primary shard from having to perform a data copying operation.
+This prevents the primary shard from having to perform any write operations.

 ## Configuring remote-backed storage

 Remote-backed storage is a cluster level setting.
 It can only be enabled when bootstrapping to the cluster.
 After bootstrapping completes, the remote-backed storage cannot be enabled or disabled.
 This provides durability at the cluster level.

-Communication to the configured remote cluster happens inside the repository plugin interface.
-All the existing implementations of the Repository plugin, such as Azure Blob Storage, Google Cloud Store, and AWS S3, are compatible with remote-backed storage.
+Communication with the configured remote cluster happens in the Repository plugin interface.
+All the existing implementations of the Repository plugin, such as Azure Blob Storage, Google Cloud Storage, and Amazon Simple Storage Service (Amazon S3), are compatible with remote-backed storage.

 Make sure remote store settings are configured the same way across all nodes in the cluster.
 If not, bootstrapping will fail for nodes whose attributes are different from the elected cluster manager node.
 {: .note}